ChaoticAurora/chaoticaurora.github.io/content/posts/personal/dndRenders.md

 TocOpen: true
 ---

 These renders where made for a Dungeons and Dragons campaign I wrote.
-I spend around 1-2 days per Render.
+I spent around 1-2 days per Render.

 ---
 ## Render 1 -Blackwood Manor-

 This render was made of the mysterious Blackwood manor.
-I first quickly modeled the trees and the house and then added lighting and fog.
+First I quickly modeled the trees and the house and then added lighting and fog.
 I made two versions of this render.
 One with normal lighting and one with red lighting to convey the creepy nature of the manor.
 I then edited the images together in GIMP and also applied a collection of filters over the image like the dramatic outline.
 > {{<figure src="/images/projects/dndrenders/BlackwoodManorFINAL.png" align=left width=750 >}}

 ---